 Army ROTC Scholarships

 Army ROTC Scholarships pay for Tuition and Fees OR Room and Board and also include $1200 annual book allowance ($600 per semester).
 These benefits do not go into effect until the Cadet has met all of the remaining medical, physical, and administrative requirements and has signed his/her contract.
-Once the Cadet contracts, he/she will also receive monthly stipends: $300 – MS I, $350 – MS II, $450 – MS III, $500 – MS IV
+Once contracted, Cadets also receive a monthly stipend of $425.

 Scholarships are awarded two ways — National List and Campus-Based.